-We may issue shares of our common stock or other securities from time to time as consideration for future acquisitions and investments and under compensation and incentive plans, including the 2017 Incentive Stock Compensation Plan.
+We may issue shares of our common stock or other securities from time to time as consideration for future acquisitions, such as our acquisition of Century Bank, and investments and under compensation and incentive plans, including the 2017 Incentive Stock Compensation Plan.
 If any such acquisition or investment is significant, the number of shares of our common stock, or the number or aggregate principal amount, as the case may be, of other securities that we may issue may in turn be substantial.
 We may also grant registration rights covering those shares of our common stock or other securities in connection with any such acquisitions and investments.
 Such issuances of common stock may dilute our existing stockholders.